-But what about some of the not so common vestments such as the mozetta* and chimere**?
-Well, this is one of the few books that at least touch on the subject of the rare and not so common vestments, too.
+But what about some of the not-so-common vestments such as the mozetta* and chimere**?
+Well, this is one of the few books that at least touch on the subject of the rare and not-so-common vestments, too.

 The book provides a nice history of many vestments at the beginning of the text, explaining how garments went from being the common dress in many cases of a Roman citizen, to becoming attire for liturgical use.
-While the book does have patterns and instructions for making vestments, by today’s standards, the it is not a “cookbook” method, meaning much is left to understanding and assumed knowledge.
-There are no detailed step by step instructions.
+While the book does have patterns and instructions for making vestments, by today’s standards, it is not a “cookbook” method, meaning much is left to understanding and assumed knowledge.
+There are no detailed step-by-step instructions.
 Even as one trained in pattern making and costume design, I freely admit there is more than one area that has given me pause to stop and contemplate what is missing in detail.

-The original hard covered book still has clearly visible black and white photos, and the text size is legible.
+The original hard-covered book still has clearly visible black-and-white photos, and the text size is legible.
 But knowing how scarce original copies are, the paperback available from Amazon and other sources is very nice.

 As in all things, this title is very useful, but I never rely solely on one resource when it comes to making vestments.
-I always review several sources, including my now favorite French, German and Dutch titles for background information, illustrations of designs, and to verify consistency of information before undertaking the making of any vestment pattern or ecclesiastical sewing project.
+I always review several sources, including my now favorite French, German, and Dutch titles for background information, and illustrations of designs, and to verify consistency of information before undertaking the making of any vestment pattern or ecclesiastical sewing project.
 Sometimes there is an added bonus when multiple sources are reviewed.
-It often broadens to scope of design possibilities.
-One examples is the French and Dutch vestment books have some lovely and unique stole patterns and designs that I am looking forward to giving a try!
+It often broadens the scope of design possibilities.
+One example is the French and Dutch vestment books have some lovely and unique stole patterns and designs that I am looking forward to giving a try!
 I will be sure to keep you posted on the outcome.

-So, what is your favorite title on the subject of vestments and vestment making?
+So, what is your favorite title on the subject of vestments and vestment-making?